gilbarbara/hooks/README.md

 Hooks for optimizing performance by reducing unnecessary renders or controlling execution frequency.

 [useDebounce](docs/useDebounce.md) — Defer function execution until the delay has elapsed since the last invocation.
+[useEffectDeepCompare](docs/useEffectDeepCompare.md) — Uses deep comparisons of its dependencies.
 [useThrottle](docs/useThrottle.md) — Return a throttled function that invokes fn once per every ms.
 [useThrottleValue](docs/useThrottleValue.md) — Return a throttled value that changes only once per every ms.
 [useStableValue](docs/useStableValue.md) — Get a stabilized value that only updates when the original value is truly different.